 Instructions

-• If you're frying steak, chicken, mushroom etc leave the juices in the pan.
-This will add a huge amount of flavour to the peppercorn sauce.
-Melt butter over medium heat and deglaze the pan if necessary.
-Fry shallots until fragrant and translucent (2-3mins).
+• If you're frying steak leave the juices in the pan.
+This will add a huge amount of flavour to the sauce.
+Melt the butter over medium heat and fry the shallots until soft and golden (careful they don't burn).

-• Add in garlic and peppercorns and fry for a minute or so until the garlic just begins to brown.
-Pour in Worcestershire sauce and beef stock, then stir in your cream.
-Add salt to taste.
+• Add in the garlic and peppercorns and fry for a further 30 seconds or so until the garlic just begins to colour (again, be careful it doesn't burn).
+Add the beef stock, then stir in the cream and Worcestershire sauce.

-• Reduce to a simmer until the sauce thickens enough to coat the back of a spoon.
-(8-12mins).
-It will thicken, just keep simmering and gently stirring.
+• Simmer and stir somewhat frequently until the sauce thickens (approx 8-12mins).
+It will thicken, just keep simmering and gently stirring away.
 If you've cooked steak or any other meat you can stir in any resting juices just before you finish, just for extra flavour!
+Adjust seasoning with salt and pepper if desired.

 Video